 - No hardware decode support unless you are in Linux and only if you have a particular graphics card enabled to do so.
-So this means you need to have a REALLY good processor to use OpenShot in any reasonable manner.
+This means you need to have a REALLY good processor to use OpenShot in any reasonable manner.

 - Certain codecs like MKV tend to slow the software down to a grinding halt.
 Especially if you are time editing something that has a long run-time.
 This is due to the lack of index frames certain Mkv files have but also related to the #1 lack of hardware decode support to make this software go faster on other operating systems such as Windows or OSX.

-- It gets crash happy.
+- It gets crash-happy.
 Even in the latest version of the software which is 2.6.1.
-We found just moving the timeline around too much can cause the program to randomly hard-crash.
+We found that just moving the timeline around too much can cause the program to randomly hard-crash.
 In there is a recovery feature within OpenShot but you generally lose about 5-10 minutes of edits depending on how fast you are going.

 - The more effects you stack into a video scene. the higher the chance of crashing gets.